Use Cases For Account Aggregator Framework

 08 Mar 2020

-There are several use cases Financial Information Users (FIU) can build in the Account Aggregator ecosystem.
-The conventional use cases listed below are already in production today but not very efficient.
-The following use cases when onboarded to Account Aggregator ecosystem can change things dramatically.
+There are several use cases that Financial Information Users (FIU) can build in the Account Aggregator ecosystem.
+The conventional use cases listed below are currently in production and can be significantly improved.

 1. Lending